matiamin/matiamin.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-I am a financial advisor and a full-stack developer with an entrepreneurial spirit and background in economics.
+I am a financial controller at a private foundation and a full-stack developer with an entrepreneurial spirit and background in economics.

 <h3> Technologies I know: </h3>
 <p>